Hackescher Markt

 Can I buy tickets online?

-While entry to Hackescher Markt is free, check the official website for any events that may require tickets.
+There are generally no tickets required to access Hackescher Markt, but check the official website for information on any special events that may have entry fees.

 Are there restrooms and cafes?